A few years back in 2017, you might have seen in the news that a cleaning company was advertising for a women cleaner, who was prepared to work naked.

-The company, Nudist Cleaners, as the name suggests, specialises in providing nudist cleaners.
-The job advert in question was advertising for a role which paid up-to £65 an hour!
-The company admits that most of their clients are male, with female cleaners being requested in particular.
+The company, Nudist Cleaners (now called naturist cleaners), as the name suggests, specialises in providing nudist cleaners.
+The job advert in question was advertising for a role which paid up-to £65 an hour (100k+ per year full time) has since been been lowered to £45 per hour putting the annual wage around 80k!

 From a legal perspective, the company might be in hot waters, advertising only for women cleaners.
-The company would likely argue that the don’t such high demand for male cleaners, so only require female cleaners.
-Whether this contravenes discrimination laws would be up for the courts to decide as there are certain instances where you can discriminate against gender where there is a valid reason.[cta id=”4369″ align=”none”]
+They admit that most of their clients are male, with female cleaners being requested in particular.
+Whether this contravenes discrimination laws would be up for the courts to decide as there are certain instances where you can discriminate against gender where there is a valid reason.

-Would you want to work naked for such a high hourly rate, which could equate to a salary in the region of £100,000 – £130,000 a year, a figure which most could only dream of?
+Would you want to work naked for such a high hourly rate, which could equate to a salary in the region of £80,000 – £100,000 a year, a figure which most could only dream of?